abesarah/Credit_Risk_Analysis/README.md

 ![ ](/Resources/nathan-dumlao-lvWw_G8tKsk-unsplash.jpg)

 ### Purpose:
-Using the credit card credit dataset, the data is oversampled using the RandomOverSampler and SMOTE algorithms, and undersampled using the ClusterCentroids algorithm.
+Using a credit card credit dataset, the data is oversampled using the RandomOverSampler and SMOTE algorithms, and undersampled using the ClusterCentroids algorithm.
 Then, a combinatorial approach of over- and undersampling using the SMOTEENN algorithm.
 Next, two new machine learning models that reduce bias, BalancedRandomForestClassifier and EasyEnsembleClassifier, are used to predict credit risk.

 ### Technologies Used:
 -	Python